Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-17-ascwg-impossible-dream.md

 * steghide
 * LSB Steg

-but none of the above gave any kind of result so we kinda moved on to different channalge..
+but none of the above gave any kind of result so we kinda moved on to the different challenges.

 ### DeepSound Extraction
-after sometime we tried to see more WAV file hiding stuff and went with `DeepSound`
+after some time we tried to see more WAV file hiding stuff and went with `DeepSound`

 I already had DeepSound installed in my VM. so just fired it up...

 ![](/assets/images/tid/4.png)
 ![](/assets/images/tid/5.png)
-And oh boy it was there `challenge.img`, extracted it and transfered to our host machine for further analysis.
+And oh boy it was there `challenge.img`, extracted it and transferred it to our host machine for further analysis.

 ### Linux File System (Readonly)
 ![](/assets/images/tid/6.png)

-So it was `ext4` linux disk image.
+So it was `ext4` Linux disk image.

 so next step was pretty obvious